 Environmental justice and sorting models

 Estimating the disparities in welfare consequences among racial, income, ethnicity, and other minority groups, is a crucial duty in the field of environmental economics.
 The goal of environmental justice is that everyone receives the same benefits from environmental goods and the same protection from environmental hazards.
 Minority groups often receive less benefits (more harms) from environmental amenities (disamenities) compared to high income, white people.
-Historical and current discrimination contribute to the gap in benefits.
+Historical and current discrimination contributes to the gap in benefits.
 Environmental justice has become a growing area of research in economics.
 Research has focused on the differences in exposure to pollutants between minority and nonminority groups (e.g. exposure to air pollutants).
 Welfare estimates produced by economists are crucial for designing policies that minimize this gap and contribute to equity.
 Another important area of research in environmental justice studies the distributional consequences of environmental policies among different groups (e.g. which groups benefit from the CAA) (Cain et al., 2024).

 Environmental justice: buyout specific